 I cut the round steak into rough cubs and browned them on the stove with a little olive, the garlic, and salt and pepper.
 While the meat browned, I filled the crock pot with the Rotel (diced tomatoes), tomato sauce, wine, coffee, water, cayenne, and beef bouillon.
 I added the meat to the crock pot when it was ready, and I de-glazed the pan with a tbsp or so of coffee, then added that to the crock pot as well.
 I set the crock pot on high and left it to do its thing.

 After four hours, I added my roughly chopped onion, carrots, and celery and continued to cook it on high for another five hours.

 Here’s where things really get interesting.
 I wanted to try some dumplings, but from scratch and with more paleo/primal friendly ingredients.
-I found this recipe by PragmaticPaleo and thought I would give it a try.
-I wanted to start small so I cut the recipe down and I chose to go with the almond flour option.
-I like both almond flour and coconut flour but just wasn’t sure coconut flavor had a place in my stew.
+I found a recipe by PragmaticPaleo and thought I would give it a try.
+(Unfortunately that recipe is no longer posted and I didn’t save the original ingredients list for reference.)
+However, I can tell you that I wanted to start small so I reduced the original recipe as best I could and added almond milk.

 Almond Flour Dumpling Ingredients

 - 1 cup almond flour